 What creative or personal aspects did you include in your wedding?

-We are having a one tier cake and then cupcakes.
-The tier cake will be Rainbow Bit flavoured as requested by the groom.
-There will be flowers to match my bouquet on the cake.
-The cupcakes will be white with gold sprinkles.
+We had a one-tier cake and then cupcakes.
+The tiered cake was Rainbow flavored as requested by the groom.
+There were flowers to match my bouquet on the cake.
+The cupcakes were white with gold sprinkles.

 Did you do any DIY projects or create any handmade items for your weddings?